-Front wheel alignment is the proper adjustment of all the interrelated suspension angles affecting the running and steering of the front wheels of the vehicle.
+Front wheel alignment, is the proper adjustment of all interrelated suspension angles, affecting the running and steering of the vehicles front wheels.

-The method of checking front alignment will vary depending on the type of equipment being used.
-The instructions furnished by the manufacturer of the equipment should always be followed.
-With the exception that the wheel alignment specifications recommended by Chrysler Corporation should always be used.
-The Chrysler Corporation recommended specifications, are listed in Specifications at the back of this service manual section.
+The method of checking front wheel alignment will vary depending on type of alignment equipment being used.
+Always refer to operational instructions furnished by manufacturer of alignment, to ensure accuracy of alignment.
+The exception is that wheel alignment specifications recommended by Chrysler Corporation should always be used.
+Chrysler Corporation recommended alignment specifications, are listed in Specifications at the end of this group.